rishikant42/django/README.md

 Build web app using django.
-change the path of template and static directory in setting.py according to your system. run following command in your system to check admin site
+change the path of template and static directory in setting.py according to your system. run following command in your system to visit admin site
 $ python  manage.py syncdb
 $ python manage.py sqlall
 $ python manage.py collectstatic